animetauren/animetauren.github.io/_posts/2023-07-12-Centralized-Logging-and-Monitoring-in-AWS-Environments-Leveraging-AWS-Organizations-with-Splunk.markdown

 tags: [aws,splunk]
 ---

-This blog post will go over how to setup Splunk integration with AWS Orgs managed AWS environments.
+This post will go over how to setup Splunk integration with AWS Orgs managed AWS environments.

 Let's start by first defining the problem statement: Inefficient and scattered logging and monitoring practices across multiple AWS environments result in limited visibility, increased complexity, and higher operational risks.
 Lack of centralized control and analytics hampers troubleshooting, compliance management, and overall operational efficiency.